Skip to content

 Formatting your inputs

-For optimal results and the best analysis of your data, it is important that the various inputs you may provide are formatted correctly.
+For optimal results and accurate data analysis, it is important that the various inputs you provide are formatted correctly.
+Input formatting is particularly crucial for the primer file, the reference FASTA, and the GFF file.

 Formatting your input primers

-Primers in Fasta format
+Primers in FASTA format

 >{primer-name}_{primer-number}_{orientation}

-Orientation keywords for forward primers are: "LEFT"/"PLUS"/"POSITIVE"/"FORWARD"
+Orientation keywords for forward primers include: "LEFT", "PLUS", "POSITIVE", and "FORWARD".

-Orientation keywords for reverse primers are: "RIGHT"/"MINUS"/"NEGATIVE"/"REVERSE"
+Orientation keywords for reverse primers include: "RIGHT", "MINUS", "NEGATIVE", and "REVERSE".

 Example of formatted primer names from the ArticV3 SARS-CoV-2 sequencing protocol